-Do I need a PFD?
+Do you need a PFD for paddleboarding?

 Yes.
 Unlike surfboards, SUPs are considered nautical vessels like kayaks or canoes.
 So, when you ride one in Canada, the Canadian Coast Guard (CCG) requires that you have a PFD with you.
 You don’t have to actually wear it, but it is to your benefit and safety if you do.
-In inflatable PFD worn on a belt around your waist is a common choice for casual SUP paddlers.
+An inflatable PFD worn on a belt around your waist is a common choice for SUP paddlers.
 It won’t interfere with your stroke and feels much less bulky than a vest-style flotation device.

 What type of paddle?